Yidnekachew-cmd/Module-1-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please follow my github account.
+If you like this project please follow my github account and please feel free to give a ⭐.
 It helps a lot.
 Much Love.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>